Darshan-Ramachandra/AI-Course-Crafter/README.md

-# AI Course Generator :rocket:
+# AI Course Crafter :rocket:

 ## Overview :mag:
 An AI-powered platform for creating and managing online courses.
 Built using **Next.js** and integrated with **Clerk** for authentication, **Gemini API** for AI-generated content, and **Firebase** for file storage, this platform allows users to create, track, and manage their courses, while administrators can oversee user and course management.